 Top of the page

-Acute liver failure is sudden damage to the liver that keeps it from working as it should.
+Acute liver failure is sudden damage to the liver that keeps it from working as it should and may be life-threatening.
 The illness may develop in days to weeks.
 How long it takes depends on its cause.

 A healthy liver removes toxins from the blood.
 It makes substances that help blood clot.
 It also helps your body use nutrients from the food you eat.